 Materialization means that a subquery is evaluated only once.
-There are several types of subqueries that can be materialized.
+Several types of subqueries can be materialized.

 Expression subqueries that are not correlated

 A subquery can be materialized if it is a noncorrelated expression subquery.
 A correlated subquery is one that references columns in the outer query, and so has to be evaluated for each row in the outer query.